PrimaveraDeveloper/identity-server/samples/back-channel-logout.md

 Given the nature of OIDC - as it relies on cookies to mantain the user sessions state - implementing single sign-out (federated or not) is not trivial and is not "automagically" ensured by the protocol itself or the Identity Provider:

-User sessions are stored in cookies (and cookies are per browser and per origin), so:
+As user sessions are stored in cookies (and cookies are per browser and per origin):

 - If user A signs-in to application B using browser X, a new session is created.
 - While that session is active, if user A uses application B in the same browser, the same session will be used.
-- If user A signs-in to application B using browser X again, a new session will also created.
+- If user A signs-in to application C using browser X again, a new session will also created.
-- If user A signs-in to application B using browser Y, yet again a new session will be created.
+- If user A signs-in to application C using browser Y, yet again a new session will be created.

 Implementing single sign-out starts with 2 decisions:

-- If the user signs-out from application A, should all sessions for application A (on all browsers) be automatically signed-out?
+- If the user signs-out from one application, should all sessions for that application (on all browsers) be automatically signed-out?
-- If the user signs-out from application A, should all sessions for application B be automatically signed-out?
+- If the user signs-out from one application, should all sessions for any other application be automatically signed-out?

 Out the box, when a client application uses OIDC with any of the available grant types, neither of the previous requirements will be guaranteed.
 Each application participating in single sign-out will need to implement some sort of mechanism to achieve these requirements.